alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 >You can also view data as a one-off snapshot using the Cloud Foundry CLI.

 To use the metrics exporter, you deploy it as an app on PaaS.
-The current metrics supported by the metrics exporter app are CPU, RAM and disk usage data.
+The current metrics supported by the metrics exporter app are CPU, RAM, disk usage data, app crashes, app requests and app response times.

 ### Setting up the metrics exporter app